jacecotton/tcds/web-components.md

 ```

 ## Why not a framework?
-Libraries (like [Lit](https://lit.dev/)) provide useful abstractions and nice ergonomics, but also vendor lock-in, syntactic quirks, and maintenance overhead.
+Web Component API-based libraries (like [Lit](https://lit.dev/)) provide useful abstractions and nice ergonomics, but also vendor lock-in, syntactic quirks, and maintenance overhead.
 No further browser developments will align vanilla JavaScript with Lit closer than it is today.
 This defeats the purpose we've identified for using Web Components in the first place: to leverage the native web platform's future-proofness, low maintenance, and universal applicability.

 The `declarative` utility is designed to introduce as few idiosyncracies and opinions as possible, with minimal to no abstractions.
 We've also designed the utility along the grain of the web, such that if, for example, native runtime DOM reconciliation (aka "DOM diffing") comes to browsers, the utility can be removed, potentially with minimal refactoring.